Hello

 - the grey part contains

-the pages with "historical" instruments,
+the pages with "historical" western instruments,

 - the green part contains